canonical/cloud-init/doc/rtd/topics/debugging.rst

 .. code:: bash

-    # Create a script that will add a -proposed pocket to apt-sources
+    # Create a script that will add the -proposed pocket to APT's sources
     # and install cloud-init from that pocket
     cat > setup_proposed.sh <<EOF
     #/bin/bash